charliecm/obsidian-open-with-optimage/README.md

 3. Click **Browse**, search for **Open with Optimage**, and click **Install**.
 4. Click the toggle button to enable the plugin.

-For manual installation, download this repo and copy over `main.js`, `styles.css`, and `manifest.json` to your vault: `VaultFolder/.obsidian/plugins/open-with-optimage/`.
+For manual installation, download this repo and copy over `main.js` and `manifest.json` to your vault: `VaultFolder/.obsidian/plugins/open-with-optimage/`.

 ## Development